Cell Biochemistry and Function

 - The remainder should be presented as: text - including suppliers of materials and an introduction which does not recapitulate the results and conclusions; acknowledgements; references; tables; figure captions (these last three supplied separately) and illustrations.

-- Short communications should be less than 4 printed pages (approximately 1000 words excluding references) and contain only a single figure.
+- Rapid communications should be less than 4 printed pages (approximately 1000 words excluding references) and contain only a single figure.
 They should have the same style as for full research articles.

 - Units, abbreviations and nomenclature.
 In general, the IUPAC-IUB commissions convention, e.g. as used by the Biochemical Journal will be followed.
 It is preferable to use SI units, but other, more generally used units can be used, preferably with the equivalent values in SI units in parentheses.

 |1.
 Nanni G, Canepa C, Casu A. Dolichol and vitamin A content in rat liver Ito (perisinusoidal) cells.
 Life Sci 1997; 60 : 21-28.
 DOI: 10.1002/ls.258|